okta/okta-developer-docs/code.md

 > Every line of code should appear to be written by a single person, no matter the number of contributors.

-The main rule that guides us while creating the **"code guide"** is readability and standardization.
+The main rule that guides us while creating the **code guide** is readability and standardization.

 ## Common settings